 Physical Exams, Medical Emergencies, and Routine Medical Care

 Emergency and specialty medical services are arranged through local emergency medical providers, typically the Allina Clinic and emergency room at the Buffalo, MN hospital location.
-Non-emergency and/or routine care appointments need to be arranged through the MLRC clinical staff by parents, guardians, and/or referrals to prevent interruptions to treatment.
+Non-emergency and/or routine care appointments need to be arranged through the Maple Lake Recovery Centers clinical staff by parents, guardians, and/or referrer to prevent interruptions to treatment.
 Families are expected to provide medical transportation unless otherwise arranged.

-Pharmacy Services and Costs
+Pharmacy Services & Costs

-Maple Lake Recovery Centers does not provide client transportation to and from facilities at the start of their stay or for client weekend home passes.
+Maple Lake Recovery Centers do not provide client transportation to and from facilities at the start of their stay or for client weekend home passes.